Heart, Minerals, Muscles | August 2, 2016 | Author: Naturopath

 Magnesium Oxide - This form has one of the lowest bio- availability in the body amounting to only 4-5% but can be increased to 10% if taken as a effervescent tablets.
 Due to its low bio availability, this form of magnesium is often used as a laxative or a filler in some supplements due to its low molecular weight.
 Its low bio-availability also may induce diarrhea as it has the greatest percentage of oral supplementation to be excreted.

 Magnesium Dihydroxide - This form is also known as Milk of Magnesia and commonly used as a laxative.

 Magnesium Carbonate - This form of magnesium is known to possess 30% bio-availability.
 It acts as a laxative when taken in high amounts.
 One of its primary uses is in sports as a drying agent or gym chalk.

-Athletes will often benefit from magnesium supplementation since intense training depletes magnesium stores, replenishing the body's magnesium stores can protect it from inflammation and greatly speeds up muscle recovery and supports ATP metabolism - Adenosine triphosphate better known as ATP is a cell's main source of energy.
+Athletes will often benefit from magnesium supplementation since intense training depletes magnesium stores.
+Replenishing the body's magnesium stores can supports ATP metabolism, prevent inflammation and greatly speeds up muscle recovery.
+Adenosine triphosphate better known as ATP is a cell's main source of energy.

 While the requirements vary from person to person the Australian Government National Health and Medical Research Council recommends the following daily requirements:

 Poor diet, diabetes and other illnesses, chronic diarrhoea or bowel disease, kidney failure, medications (for example, fluid tablets and medicines for ulcers or reflux) can cause low levels if taken for long periods of time.
 Despite the abundance of magnesium in everyday food, there are still those who are unable to consume these foods or have medical conditions that make dietary intake impractical or inefficient.
 This is where magnesium supplements come in.